mt-67/Automated_DB_Monitoring/README.md

 In the Assembly Steps
 section, write cat in the Command « script_for_db_and_elastic.py » Create free jobs in Jenkins with the name « automated-db-monitoring »

+# Cassandra

+You need to install Cassandra through a virtual machine on Ubuntu.

+Cassandra will store the logs of our database, for this we have written a python script « cassandra_storing_logs.py »

+# AWS Lambda

 # The project team